eccentricexit/simple-wallet/README.md

 # Simple Wallet

+>**Warning**: This is outdated code and probably contains vulnerabilities.
+Use it to study only.

 This is a serverless dapp wallet built to study the integration angular and truffle for deployment on swarm.
 It Allows addresses that **the owner of the contract gave permission** to withdraw and deposit funds from it.
 See [Screenshots](#screenshots) section below to quickly understand what this app does.